segmentio/segment-docs/src/segment-app/support-access.md

 ---
 You can contact Segment Product Support by [submitting a ticket](https://segment.com/help/contact/).

-If you submit a particularly tricky ticket to Segment Support Engineer, you may be asked to provide temporary access to your Segment account in order to troubleshoot your issue.
-Once configured, a Segment Support Engineer will be able to access your account for 7 days - or you can disable Support Access any time.
+If you submit a particularly tricky ticket to Segment Support Engineer, we might ask you to grant temporary access to your Segment account so we can troubleshoot your issue.
+Once granted access, a Segment Support Engineer can access your account for up to 7 days.
+You can also revoke Support Access at any time.
 *Note*: Support Access for workspaces with forced-SSO is not supported at this time.

 ## Granting a Segment Support Engineer access to your account